 Help the Program Development Officer (PDO) to identify potential grantees and develop written grant proposals and reports

-Provide weekly situational program reports to be reviewed and approved by the PDO, that address social, political, and economic developments in the FPA’s area.
+Provide weekly situational program reports to be reviewed and approved by the PDO, that address social, political, and economic developments in the FPC’s area.

 Work with the Grant Manager and Assistant to define grant implementation strategies and budgets as needed.

 Assist with all field activities.

 Monitor the progress of each grant along with the Monitoring, Evaluation and Learning (MEL) Officer and Assistant, Grants Manager and Assistant, and PDO.

 Provide program detail to the PDO as necessary for program reports.

 Assist PDO, other project staff, and others (as appropriate) in scheduling and facilitating meetings with past, current, and prospective grantees, and in providing updates and briefings on the evolving situation in the field.

 Conduct situational awareness and contextual analysis on the geographic and surrounding areas of the location of the FPC.

 Assist with general administrative and operational issues in coordination with other program staff.